 2.0 Costing (5%)

-Detailed information about cost parameters of each service is needed to be remember for this section.
-It might not be required to remember exact cost, but the pricing parameters.
-Ways to reduce costs are also part of this section.
+Detailed information about cost parameters of each service is needed to be remembered for this section.
+It might not be required to remember the exact cost, but the pricing parameters.
+Ways to reduce costs are the main part of this section.
 For example, the pricing parameters for S3 are bandwidth, storage and number of requests.
-Ways to reduce costs in S3 are using Reduce Redundancy Storage when applicable, reduce the bandwidth requirement by storing zipped content, etc. Such scenarios might be presented in form of use cases.
+Ways to reduce costs in S3 are using Reduce Redundancy Storage when applicable, reduce the bandwidth requirement by storing zipped content, etc.

 3.0 Deployment Management (10%)

 Topics here include life cycle management of applications deployed on AWS.
-Strategies to have proper deployment strategies for dev, testing, staging and production environments based on the given use cases.
+Strategies to have proper deployment for dev, testing, staging and production environments based on the given use case.
 Deep understanding of three main deployment services on AWS: CloudFormation, OpsWorks and Elastic BeanStalk is required.

 4.0 Network Design (10%)

-This is fundamentally VPC based network architecture for large AWS infrastructure.
+This is fundamentally VPC, Direct Connect based network architecture for large AWS infrastructure.
 This includes judgement of what pieces of infrastructure goes into public vs private subnets, what are use cases that require NAT and such technologies, determination of Network ACL and Routing rules for given subnets.
-This also includes use cases of when a VPC should have public internet gateway attached to it vs. only Virtual Private Gateway attached to it, or both at the same time.
+This also includes use cases of when a VPC should have Public Internet Gateway attached to it vs. only Virtual Private Gateway attached to it, or both at the same time.
+Hybrid deployments with VPNs are a big part of the use cases.

 5.0 Data Storage (15%)

 This section deals with object stores like S3, archive-storage like Glacier and block storage like EC2′s ephemeral storage and EBS.
-Questions are mostly use cases where objective is to find the appropriate data storage method for that use case.
-Understanding the capabilities and cost associated for each of the services to replicate data within the region and across regions.
+Questions are mostly use cases where the objective is to find the appropriate data storage method for that use case.
+Understanding the capabilities and cost associated with each of the services to replicate data within the region and across regions.
+You need to understand different types of storage options with S3.
 Also services, tools and technologies to replicate data from in-house to AWS infrastructure and vice versa (for example AWS Storage Gateway).

-It will get advisable to go through the storage options whitepaper published by AWS.
+Automated and manual snapshots for RDS and case scenarios for read replicas are common in the exam.
+It is advisable to go through the storage options whitepaper published by AWS.

 6.0 Security (20%)

 This topic is on how to secure infrastructure and applications hosted on AWS.
-With 20% weight, this is the most meaty section that can fetch you good score.
+With 20% weight, this is the meatiest section that can fetch you good scores.
 One needs to understand the concepts of STS service thoroughly along with IAM concepts.
-Service level security features e.g. encryption at block level for EBS, encryption for data at rest in S3, fine grained access control for DynamoDB etc. can come in handy for questions related to compliance regarding data security & access.
-Network level security is another important area that needs to be understood well e.g. stateful vs stateless nature of firewall at security group / network ACL level.
-In addition it will be a good idea to read about Hardware Security Module (HSM) & how it can interact with other services like RedShift etc. to provide better management of your encryption keys.
+Service level security features e.g. encryption at block level for EBS, encryption for data at rest in S3, fine grained access control for DynamoDB, etc. can come in handy for questions related to compliance regarding data security & access.
+Network level security is another important area that needs to be understood well e.g. stateful vs stateless nature of firewall at security group/network ACL level.
+In addition, it will be a good idea to read about KMS and Hardware Security Module (HSM) & how it can interact with other services like RedShift, etc. to provide better management of your encryption keys.

 7.0 Scalability & Elasticity (15%)